 For many companies, prototyping is an expense, not an investment, for which there is a limited budget.
 With this mindset, increasing the volume of prototyping work means only that expenses increase.
 This translates to a negative impact on the bottom line that becomes hard to rationalize.
 To justify 3D printing based on printing more prototypes, the value of prototyping must be quantified in real, tangible ways.
-The following blog will help you define challenges you may face along with a whitepaper that provides case studies and all the steps you should take to win your case.
+The following blog will help you define challenges you may face and all the steps you should take to win your case.

 Making the Case

 When the cost of new equipment exceeds a manager’s authority, funding will come from a budget that upper management controls, meaning the proposal will be one of many competing for limited funds allocated across the company.
 To demonstrate that 3D printing is the wisest investment among other proposals, you’ll need to build a business case that clearly shows the value to management.

 The goal you’ll want to achieve is to validate a purchasing decision by transforming benefits into concrete, tangible results.
 This can often be done by using a business case or a use case which will contain an executive summary, a situational analysis, and a financial justification.